1556 Shaanxi earthquake: Death toll

+As the CEA did not estimate the total deaths (including subsequent famine and plagues), a handful of CEA staff scientists gave their own estimates, such as 450,000 or 530,000.
+Whatever the number may be, it is one of the deadliest earthquakes in China, in turn making it one of the top disasters in China by death toll.

+Millions of people at the time lived in yaodongs—artificial loess caves—on high cliffs in the Loess Plateau.
+Much of the population in some of the affected areas lived in yaodongs.
+This was a major contributing factor to the very high death toll.
+The earthquake collapsed many caves and caused landslides which destroyed many more.

 Foreign reaction

 The Portuguese Dominican friar Gaspar da Cruz, who visited Guangzhou later in 1556, heard about the earthquake, and later reported about it in the last chapter of his book A Treatise of China (1569).
 He viewed the earthquake as a possible punishment for people's sins, and the Great Comet of 1556 as, possibly, the sign of this calamity (as well as perhaps the sign of the birth of the Antichrist).